Geo-Force: Blackest Night

-Geo-Force is visited by his sister, who has been reanimated as a member of the Black Lantern Corps.
+Geo-Force is visited by his sister, who has been reanimated as a Black Lantern.
 Claiming to have been freed from the dark force that was controlling her, Tara begs Brion to kill her.
-However, it is a facade in order to feed on the Outsiders' emotions.
+However, this turns out to be a facade to feed on the Outsiders' emotions.
 Geo-Force turns Terra into a statue and her ring is destroyed by Halo.